 What does a Home Care Package include?

 A Home Care Package is an amount of funding that you can choose to spend on whatever care and services you may need to remain living safely at home.
 The common services include:

 - Meal preparation.

 It’s always good to remember that Home Care Packages are consumer directed.
 This means that you are in control and can choose what services you wish to use with your Home Care Package funds.

 Get to know more about Home Care Package inclusions and what your funding can be used for.

 How long does it take to get a Home Care Package?

 For example, you are assessed as needing a Level 3 Home Care Package.
-After 9 months of waiting you are offered a Level 1 Home Care Package because there’s no Level 3 Home Care Packages available.
+After several months of waiting you are offered a Level 1 Home Care Package because there aren’t any Level 3 Home Care Packages available.